joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

 BBScanner.scan({format: cordova.plugins.BBScanner.types.QR_CODE, multipleScan: false}, callback);
 ```

-Sets QRScanner to "watch" for valid QR codes.
+Sets BBScanner to "watch" for valid QR codes.
 Once a valid code is detected, it's contents are passed to the callback, and scanning is toggled off.
 If `BBScanner.prepare()` has not been called, this method performs that setup as well.
 On platforms other than iOS and Android, the video preview must be visible for scanning to function.

 With the `multipleScan` option is it possibile to retrieve more than one barcode per scan calls, the preview is not stopped.
 Be aware of the sequential scans, combine it with `pause` and `resume` for the best user experience.
 If false, will retrive the barcode and call [`destroy`](#destroy) internally.